dnlbowers/blackjack/README.md

 1. Providing a simple, appealing, and accessible interface.

 ### **Wireframes:**

-To give my project structure and work out the best intended flow of information, I created the below wireframes as a guide.
+To give my project structure and work out the best-intended flow of information, I created the below wireframes as a guide.

     *Mobile Wireframes:
         * [Game Table and Main Menu.](docs/wireframes/mobile-gameboard-menu.png)